gabmackie/Exp_prep_and_fMRI_analysis_pin1/README.md

 # pin_assessment1
 Fist assessment from my programming in neuroimaging module.
-It contains the data, original submission code and code that's been improved based on their feedback.
+It contains the data, zip file of my original submission, and code that's been improved based on their feedback.

 Below are the instructions I was given for the assessment.